golang/proposal/design/56345-structured-logging.md

 	// The level of the event.
 	Level Level

-	// The context of the Logger that created the Record.
-Present
-	// solely to provide Handlers access to the context's values.
-	// Canceling the context should not affect record processing.
-	Context context.Context

 	// The program counter at the time the record was constructed, as determined
 	// by runtime.Callers.
 If zero, no program counter is available.
 	//